 Price & Similar Monitors

-The LG 32GK650F is based on the same panel (same contrast, brightness, and color gamut) but it has FreeSync instead of G-SYNC.
-It also doesn’t have Sphere Lighting nor a 165Hz overclockable refresh rate (native 144Hz max).
+Now, the LG 32GK650F is based on the same panel (same contrast, brightness, and color gamut) but it has FreeSync instead of G-SYNC.

-Furthermore, as we’ve already mentioned, most FreeSync monitors cannot use FreeSync and aggressive overdrive simultaneously, so the LG 32GK850G will have less ghosting at higher frame rates.
-However, the LG 32GK650G also features a motion blur reduction technology which via backlight strobing eliminates trailing, but at cost of maximum screen brightness.
+The LG 32GK650F also features a motion blur reduction technology which can via backlight strobing further reduce trailing, but at cost of maximum screen brightness.

 |Monitor||Sphere Lighting||Refresh Rate||VRR||HDR||Motion Blur Reduction|